By offering the right environment we can guide baby's

 Officially,

-sleeping through the night means 5-6 hours.
+sleeping through the night starts from 5-6 hours.
 This could be from 9pm till

 3am: still a mini-night in adult terms!